jhcha08/jhcha08/README.md

 #### :newspaper: Publications

-"Depth‑Regularized 3D Gaussian Splatting for Robust Endoscopic Reconstruction in Feature‑Scarce Environments", _Under Review, 2025_
+"Depth‑Regularized 3D Gaussian Splatting for Robust Endoscopic Reconstruction in Feature‑Scarce Environments", _EMBC, 2025_
 "SEMNet: Deep Synthetic Training for Unprecedented SEM Image Denoising and Super-Resolution", _EMC, 2024_
 "Descanning: From Scanned to the Original Images with a Color Correction Diffusion Model", _AAAI, 2024_
 "Face-centered Broadcast Video Super-Resolution Based on Edge-oriented Convolution Block and Random Degradation", _KCC, 2022_